PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Discussion

-\textbf{Transformative Clinical Potential.} By unlocking physiological information already encoded in routine angiographic imaging, our method could extend CMD assessment to millions of patients during standard clinical workflows without requiring additional specialized equipment, separate procedures, or advanced imaging modalities.
+\textbf{Transformative Clinical Potential.} By unlocking physiological information already encoded in routine angiographic imaging, our method could extend CMD assessment to millions of patients without requiring additional specialized equipment, separate procedures, or advanced imaging modalities.
 This capability is particularly consequential in low- and middle-income regions where coronary angiography is increasingly available, but access to advanced microvascular testing or physiological imaging remains highly limited, creating a substantial global diagnostic gap.
 By converting an already ubiquitous procedure into a quantitative functional assessment, the proposed framework has the potential to democratize access to CMD evaluation in diverse clinical and resource settings.
-CMD is also disproportionately underdiagnosed in women around the world, who frequently present with angina in the absence of obstructive coronary disease and are less likely to undergo invasive physiological tests, further amplifying the potential impact of scalable, angiography-based functional assessment.
+CMD is also disproportionately underdiagnosed in women around the world, who frequently present with angina in the absence of obstructive coronary disease and are less likely to undergo invasive physiological tests.
 The explicit modeling of uncertainty is critical for safe clinical deployment: confident low CFR predictions may inform immediate therapeutic decisions, whereas appropriately inflated uncertainty intervals in the setting of poor image quality can trigger repeat imaging or adjunctive testing, reducing both false diagnoses and unnecessary interventions.
 This uncertainty-aware approach embodies the principle of ``honest AI,'' where the system's confidence directly reflects data quality and diagnostic reliability at the point of care.